smhillin/intro_to_kubernetes/creating-persistantvolume.md

 cd kubernetes-engine-samples/wordpress-persistent-disks

-## Step 2: Create your PersistentVolumes and PersistentVolumeClaims
+## Create your PersistentVolumes and PersistentVolumeClaims

 Create a mysql-volumeclaim.yaml manifest with the following information